jubilee3d/jubilee3d.github.io/_sources/machines/jubilee_3/hardware_assembly.rst.txt

        :img-top: instructions/pics/corexy_frame.avif

 Bed Options
 -----------
-Pick one bed option.
+Pick one bed option that matches your intended :doc:`workflow </workflows/workflows>`.
+Here are two of the most common beds.
-Note that more bed options exist in the :doc:`beds </beds/beds>` section.
+Note that more options exist in the :doc:`beds </beds/beds>` section.

 .. grid:: 3